 If the fastener is not removed, cracks will normally be detected only if they extend beyond the fastener.
 To detect cracks under fasteners, a ring probe or sliding probe should be used.
 These are discussed later under the heading 'Detection of subsurface flaws'.
 Shielded probes should also be used for testing near edges, at changes in the section, such as in slots, grooves, and thread roots, and, if testing non-ferromagnetic material, where there is an adjacent ferromagnetic material.
-Also, because the eddy current field of shielded probes is much more confined than that of an unshielded probe with the same diameter coil, shielded probes are capable of detecting smaller cracks, and so should be used whenever very small cracks are required to be detected.
+Also, because the eddy current field of shielded probes is much more confined than that of an unshielded probe with the same diameter coil, shielded probes are required to be detected.
 Unshielded probes can be used in other situations, and have the advantage that, because of the greater lateral spread of the eddy currents, fewer passes are required to scan a given test area.